Venice Simplon-Orient-Express: Fleet list

+Locomotives

+Through 40 years the train had no dedicated motive power, haulage was provided in every country by the respective state railways with conventional electric and diesel locomotives designated for express and InterCity trains.
+The only known steam traction took place 2017 in Hungary - however, only within Budapest - by a MÁV Class 424.
+Since 2023 the new FS subsidiary Treni Turistici Italiani has become the train operator, which means a particular (but not exclusive) usage of their own E402 class engines featuring a historic-looking livery.
+One year later SNCF has also introduced two BB 26000 class locomotives No. 26005 and 26009 in a dark blue "Trains spéciaux" livery, however, they also appear with other trains, while VSOE kept on being hauled by other vehicles of this class as well.

+Since Amsterdam has become a destinaton, the company Train Charter has become the first private carrier of the VSOE.
+First in Belgium and Netherlands, using the locomotives of the private freight operator Lineas, since 2026 also in Germany and Austria.
+As of March 2026 within Austria Vectrons were rented by Graz-Köflacher Bahn, which have leased them from Beacon Rail.

 British train

 35028 Clan Line hauling the 'British Pullman' in 2013, west of Bath.

 VSOE operates services within Great Britain separate from its main continental services as an open access operator.
 The Belmond British Pullman (which runs the London to Folkestone Harbour leg of the Venice Simplon-Orient-Express) consists mainly of former Brighton Belle Pullman coaches.
 It operates services mainly in the South of England and the Midlands, with York as its most northerly terminus.
 Usually operating from Victoria Station in London, specials run throughout the south of London to historic sites, including elaborate dining along the way.
 On 9 October 2007, the Westfield Group rented the whole train to open its new shopping centre in Derby, departing from the former LNER London King's Cross station.

 In popular culture

 The film Mission Impossible - Dead Reckoning Part One features the VSOE, running to Innsbruck, as the location of the final fight scene.